ibm-cloud-docs/databases-for-postgresql/connecting-ibmcloud-app.md

 - Change the host value to something unique.
 The host you choose determines the subdomain of your application's URL: <host>.mybluemix.net.
 - Change the name value.
 The value you choose is the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
-- Update the services value to match the name of the service you created in [Creating a {{site.data.keyword.databases-for-postgresql}} service](./index.html#creating-databases-for-postgresql-service).
+- Update the services value to match the name or [Cloud Foundry alias](#create-alias) of your {{site.data.keyword.databases-for-postgresql}} service.

 You can verify that the services are connected by navigating to the _Connections_ panel.
-If the service and the application are connected, .
+If the service and the application are connected, the connection should show up in both services.

-The sample app in the [Getting Started](./getting-started.html) tutorial demonstrates how to use Node.js to bind the service and how to create a database and read from and write to the database.
+The sample app in the [Getting Started](./getting-started.html) tutorial provides a sample Cloud Foundry application using Node.js and demonstrates to bind the service.

+## Creating a Cloud Foundry alias
+{: #create-alias}

+If your application is running on Cloud Foundry you will have to create an alias for your {{site.data.keyword.databases-for-postgresql}} service so that it is discoverable by the Cloud Foundry application.
+Log into the {{site.data.keyword.cloud_notm}} CLI and use the command:

+`ibmcloud resource service-alias alias-name --instance instance-name`

+The alias name can be the same as the database service instance name.
+So, for an {{site.data.keyword.databases-for-postgresql}} service named "example-psql":

+`ibmcloud resource service-alias example-psql --instance example-psql`

 ## Running a cloud application locally